navatavasoli/navatavasoli/readMe.md

 - 👋 Hi, I’m @navatavasoli!
 - 👀 I’m interested in artificial intelligence and machine learning.
 - 🌱 I’m currently learning Java and Python 3 programming.
-- 💞️ I’m looking to collaborate on re-making vintage Legend of Zelda games in PyCharm.
+- 💞️ I’m looking to collaborate on creating regression analysis applications in SAS or MATLAB.

 <!---
 navatavasoli/navatavasoli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.